tsnellgrove/dark_castle3/doc/to_do.md

 Version 3.80 Goals
 - enable all verb methods for non-burt creatures

+- IDEA: errors are only for burt
+- IDEA: auto-gen descriptions (e.g. drink, eat, wear, sit) are only for burt
+- TBD: doc_string on 'semi-symetric' methods
 - TBD: enable non-burt creature use of all verb methods
 - TBD: how should creature be passed to Conditions & Results?
 - TBD: how to deal with error messages for non-burt creatures (e.g. test_frog walks into door)